The purpose of the study

 When is it taking place?

-The study was commissioned in August 2015 and completed in December 2020.
+The study was commissioned in August 2015 and due to complete in December 2022.

 Who is leading the study?